ingresso-group/slate/source/includes/_intro.md

 The second type of augmentation is specific to the returned objects themselves and is thus applicable to the output of any resource which returns one of these objects.
 The most obvious example is an event object, which can be described with many extra pieces of information about it.
-These varaibles are all prefixed with `req_` as they are requests to the objects to output something extra or different about themselves, for example `req_cost_range`.
+These variables are all prefixed with `req_` as they are requests to the objects to output something extra or different about themselves, for example `req_cost_range`.